sanyassyed/data-engineering-zoomcamp-project/week4/README.md

 ## Step 1 : Start dbt project on dbt Cloud
 ### DBT Cloud Settings
-* Note:dbt Cloud will always connect to your warehouse from `52.45.144.63`, `54.81.134.249`, or `52.22.161.231`.
+* Note: dbt Cloud will always connect to your warehouse from `52.45.144.63`, `54.81.134.249`, or `52.22.161.231`.
 Make sure to allow inbound traffic from these IPs in your firewall, and include it in any database grants.

 * Sub-Directory: to build the dbt project in a particular directory, specify the directory in the sub directory.
 For example here I specified the sub-directory as `/week4/ny_taxi_rides_zoomcamp/` and when dbt initialized the project all the initialization happened in this directory.
 [Ref](https://www.youtube.com/watch?v=6zDTbM6OUcs)